Cedric Dover: Life and career

-Dover was born in Calcutta to Percy and Sophy Dover (a maternal ancestor included James Skinner).
+Dover was born in Calcutta to Percy and Sophy Dover.
+Prominent East India Company officer James Skinner was one of his maternal ancestors.
 At an early age he took an interest in zoology under the influence of Thomas Nelson Annandale.
 After his education at St. Xaviers, St Joseph's College and the Medical College at Calcutta he worked for a while at the Indian Museum in Calcutta.
 At the age of 17 he wrote a booklet called "The Common Butterflies of India: An Introduction to the Study of Butterflies, and How to Collect and Preserve Them" and took an interest in butterflies.
 With Annandale's encouragement he joined Edinburgh University but returned without completing his studies to Calcutta and joined the Zoological Survey of India as an entomologist.
 Some his work was on a survey of Chilka Lake, systematics mainly of the Hymenoptera (but also dealt in Hemiptera, particularly aquatic ones, and mammals) and on applied entomology such as mosquito repellents with one formulation that he developed at the Army School of Hygiene, a mix of citronella oil and vaseline known as "Dover's Cream".
 He also worked in the oyster experiment station at Kuala Kurau, Perak and briefly served as a lecturer at the Indian Forest College, Dehra Dun.
 While in Malaya, he explored the Batu Caves from where he collected a bathynellid crustacean which he considered as a "living fossil" and was named as Parabathynella malaya while also examining the fauna living in the fluid of pitcher plants.
 The alga Micrasterias doveri collected from Malaya was named after him by Kalipada Biswas.
 The mollusc Opeas doveri Ghosh, and the pseudoscorpion Dhanus doveri Bristowe were also named after him.
 He married fellow zoologist Mercia Heynes-Wood and they started the periodical The New Outlook in 1925 aimed at the Anglo-Indian reader.
 Along with Heynes-Wood he published a catalogue of the Cicindelinae of India, including a description of a new tiger beetle species Calomera fowleri.
 He also published a note on the history of entomology in India in 1922.